 Tunneling with RTMP encapsulated in HTTP (RTMPT) should be avoided as it causes latency

 Tunneling with RTMP encapsulated in HTTP or RTMPT should be avoided as it causes latency that can have a negative impact on user experience in a Connect meeting.
-In rare circumstances,the latency commensurate with tunneling RTMP encapsulated in HTTP, can become so acute that it renders Connect unusable for affected clients.
+In rare circumstances,the latency commensurate with tunneling RTMP encapsulated in HTTP, can become so acute that it renders Connect unusable for some affected clients.
 The performance hit commensurate with tunneling is one of the primary reasons we continue to deploy Connect Edge servers as they often can replace third-party proxy servers that may be the cause of tunneling induced latency.

 While the amount of acceptable latency depends on what one is doing in the room; RTMPT tunneling affects most activities.
 Some activities, such as screen-sharing are more bandwidth intensive than other activities such as presenting an uploaded PowerPoint from within a meeting room; The high latency commensurate with RTMPT tunneling would affect the former more than the latter.
 VoIP is often the first Connect feature to make the effects of high latency felt by end users.

 External user tunneling during test: